dotnet/project-system/docs/repo/rules-of-the-project-system.md

 The following are a set of rules and guidelines that we should follow as we write the new project system.

 ## Upgrade
-- Developers will not be prompted to upgrade, convert or otherwise change their existing projects when opened in Visual Studio "15"
+- Developers will not be prompted to upgrade, convert or otherwise change their existing projects when opened in Visual Studio 2017.

-- Existing projects once opened in Visual Studio "15" and saved, can be reopened in previous versions of Visual Studio right back to Visual Studio 2010.
+- Existing projects once opened in Visual Studio 2017 and saved, can be reopened in previous versions of Visual Studio right back to Visual Studio 2010

+The exception the above rules are XProj-based projects which will be converted to csproj-based projects in Visual Studio 2017.

 ## Project Files
 - New properties and items that are used only for Visual Studio or designer purposes should not be persisted in the project file.
 This file should be treated as a "user" file and as such, should be readable, easily editable and understandable by the user.